|

 required to implement the balanced scorecard (BSC) or one of the ISO business

-not talking about weeks, we are talking about years!
-Why is
+talking about weeks, we are talking about years!
+Why is Theory

-Theory of constraints so rapid while other methods take so long?
+of constraints so rapid while other methods take so long?
 Well there are two reasons for this.
-Firstly, Theory of Constraints is rapid
+Firstly, Theory of Constraints is rapid because

-transferred, the education is built into the solution, and the organizational
+is built into the solution, and the organizational knowledge within

-second reason is that the other methodologies mentioned, and including MRPII,
+reason is that the other methodologies mentioned, and including MRPII, all

 attempt to address everything, everywhere, all of the time; on the basis that